ant512/Woopsi/Readme.txt

    - Replace the "Makefile" with "Makefile.libnds".

   Woopsi has been developed using devkitPro r20, VC++ 2005 Express, and the last official version of PALib (070323).
-It has not been tested with newer versions of these programs.
+It is known to work with devkitPro r21.

 SDL Compatibility